coggy9/HKHacking/Invoke.md

 To enter "flashing mode", hold reset while plugging in the Invoke, and press the mic mute button 4 times within 5 seconds.
 Once the ring turns yellow, you can let go of the reset button.

+## Reflash Image

+With Harman releasing [tools](https://github.com/coggy9/HKHacking/releases/tag/HarmanFlash "Harman.Kardon.INVOKE.Flashing.zip") to reflash the Invoke to some users, we can get a closer look at how the system works.

+The tools require the user to run commands in a telnet/serial terminal while the Invoke is in flashing mode.
+The terminal is a U-Boot terminal.

 ## Exploits